 Phase 1 is scheduled to start production in late 2019 with a forecast gross production level of up to 440,000 barrels of oil per day.

 Phase 2 of the Johan Sverdrup development is expected to commence production in 2022.
-The current estimated full field capital costs, including Phase 1 costs, are in the range of NOK 137 to NOK 152 billion (real 2016).
+The current estimated Phase 2 capital costs are < NOK45 billion.

 The Johan Sverdrup oil and gas production will be transported to shore via dedicated oil and gas pipelines.
 A 274 km 36″ oil pipeline will be installed and connected to the Mongstad oil terminal on the west coast of Norway.
 A 165 km 18″ gas pipeline will be installed and connected to the Kårstø gas terminal for processing and onward transportation.

 Lundin Petroleum has a 22.60 percent working interest in the Johan Sverdrup field.
 Statoil is operator with 40.0267 percent and the remaining partners are Maersk Oil with 8.44 percent, Petoro with 17.36 percent and Det norske oljeselskap with 11.5733 percent working interest.

 Johan Sverdrup field Phase 1 layout

 |Facts about the Johan Sverdrup field|

 |The field centre for the Johan Sverdrup field in the first phase will consist of four installations.
 The installations have steel jackets and will be connected by bridges.
 The water depth is approximately 120 metres.|